Kirill-Kravtsov/kaggle-tweet-sentiment-extraction/README.md

 # A Pytorch pipeline for [Tweet Sentiment Extraction Kaggle competition](https://www.kaggle.com/c/tweet-sentiment-extraction)

 ## Introduction
 This is a Pytorch training pipeline for a text span selection task.
-It also uses [Catalyst](https://github.com/catalyst-team/catalyst) deep learning framework.
+It also uses the [Catalyst](https://github.com/catalyst-team/catalyst) deep learning framework.

 ## Installation
 1. You need to have [Anaconda](https://anaconda.org) installed